Skip to main content

 Who Is Suitable for EMDR Counseling?

-Simply put, EMDR therapy is suitable for people who are impacted by a traumatic experience such as abuse, childhood neglect, violence, war, life-threatening accidents, or other debilitating mental health diagnoses like anxiety, depression, and substance abuse.
+Simply put, EMDR therapy is suitable for people who are impacted by a traumatic experience.This can include abuse, childhood neglect, violence, war, life-threatening accidents.
+EMDR counseling is also effective for debilitating mental health diagnoses like anxiety, depression, and substance abuse.

 If you have questions about your suitability (or a loved one’s suitability!) for EMDR, most therapists are happy to consult with you to answer your questions or hesitations.